Fibre bundle framework for unitary quantum fault tolerance: Introduction

 Roughly speaking, the main point of the paper is:

 \begin{Conjecture} Fault-tolerant logical gates can always be expressed as arising from monodromies of an appropriate fibre bundle with a flat projective connection. \end{Conjecture}

 For the bulk of this paper, we will focus on \emph{unitary} fault-tolerant gates, for which the above conjecture specializes to and is stated more precisely as Conjecture~\ref{conj:flatconnection}.
-We have so far only proven Conjecture \ref{conj:generalFTtopo} or Conjecture \ref{conj:flatconnection} in the cases of transversal gates and topological surface codes.
+We have so far only proven Conjecture \ref{conj:generalFTtopo} or Conjecture \ref{conj:flatconnection} in the cases of transversal gates and a family of topological codes which includes surface codes.
 The result for transversal gates is a consequence of Theorem~\ref{thm:flatconnection.transversal}.
 For toric codes with a fixed number of quasiparticles or defects, it follows from Theorem~\ref{thm:toricflat}.

-Of course, for the standard toric code, few interesting operations can be done by braiding defects.
-However, we use the toric code here as a stand-in for more general topological codes and anyon models, for which braiding of quasiparticles is more powerful.
-The more general models are mathematically more complicated but conceptually similar, so we expect that a similar structure applies to them.
+For the standard toric code, few interesting operations can be done by braiding defects.
+We show how to generalize the construction for the toric code to a variety of more general topological codes and anyon models, for which braiding of quasiparticles is more powerful.

-For much of this paper, we shall focus on building the mathematical framework and the geometrical pictures which will help us establish these claims.
-This picture will give us an alternative, geometric and quite global way of looking at quantum error-correcting codes and quantum fault tolerance.
-More generally, this picture describes unitary quantum mechanics and may therefore be conceptually useful in other ways or for other applications.